LorneWhiteway/glimpse_project/README.md

 2. if this distance is greater than or equal to *inner_border* then *w(q)* is one;
 3. otherwise *w(q)* varies smoothly between these two extremes.

-We then create a fine Healpixelisation with NSIDE *intermediate_nside*.
-For each pixel *p* in this Healpixelisation and each output glimpse array *a* we find the point *q(a,p)* in *a* that is closest to the centre of *p* (together with its associated weight *w(a,p)*).
+We then create a fine healpixelisation with NSIDE *intermediate_nside*.
+For each pixel *p* in this healpixelisation and each output glimpse array *a* we find the point *q(a,p)* in *a* that is closest to the centre of *p* (together with its associated weight *w(a,p)*).
 The pixel *p* is then assigned a kappa value that is the weighted average of the glimpse kappa values at the points *q(a,p)* (as *a* ranges across all glimpse output files), using as weights the *w(a,p)*.
-Note that since the weights are zero on the edge of *a*, arrays that are distant from *p* will not contribuute to the weighted average (as expected).
+Note that since the weights are zero on the edge of *a*, arrays that are distant from *p* will not contribute to the weighted average (as expected).
 This gives us a healpix map of weighted average kappa values (we also create a healpix map of weights).

 Two final post-processing steps are performed:
 1. The value and weight maps are downsampled to NSIDE *output_nside*;